 - One Lump Sum Payment - save up money throughout the year to equal one extra mortgage payment and send it in at any point during the year, specifying that it is a principal-only payment.

 - Extra Dollars in Monthly Payment - Divide your monthly mortgage payment by 12 and add that amount to each monthly payment.
-That extra amount will be applied to your principal balance.
+That extra amount will be applied to your principal loan balance.

 - Bi-Weekly Payments - Divide your monthly payment in half and pay that amount every other week.
 By the end of the year, you will have paid an extra mortgage payment.
-Check out APM’s calculator to see what happens when you try bi-weekly payments.
+Check out APM’s mortgage calculator to see what happens when you try bi-weekly payments.